apigee-labs/rapier/README.md

 ### <a name="t_query_parameter"></a>Query Parameters

-Specifying Query URLs using `query paths` covers some interesting cases, but what about straightforward query parameters in the query string portion of URLs?
-Rapier allows you to specify this on entities using a similar syntax to OpenAPI.
+Specifying Query URLs using `query paths` provides an interesting way to traverse a web of resources using Query.
+Another important class of queries are 'projection queries'—queries that subset the information returned for a particular resource.
+This is specified with the `Query Paramter` feature.
 Here is an example:
 ```yaml
 entities:
   PetCollection: